nnellans/ado-pipelines-guide/README.md

   - container: string # the symbolic name used to reference this image. required, must be the first property. accepts only letters, numbers, dashes, and underscores
     image: string # required. examples: ubuntu:16.04, company.azurecr.io/repo:1.0.0
     type: string # optional, defaults to Docker Registry. example: ACR
-    trigger: # if the container image is updated, will it trigger this pipeline? see more below. optional, defaults to not enabled
+    trigger: # if the container image is updated, will it trigger this pipeline? see more below. optional, default is none
     endpoint: string # the Azure DevOps Service Connection used to communicate with the private registry
     env: # variables to map into the container's environment
       string: string